givelively/gl_command/README.md

-# T::Command
+# GL::Command

-T::Command is an implementation of the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern) to encapsulate business logic.
+GL::Command is an implementation of the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern) to encapsulate business logic.

 The idea is to avoid bloat in Controllers and reduce coupling between models.